ShipBit/wingman-ai/README.md

 You don't have to use Elevenlabs as TTS provider, but their voices are great and you can generate instant sound effects with their API - fully integrated into Wingman AI.
 You can clone any voice with 3 minutes of clean audio, e.g. your friend, an actor or a recording of an NPC in your game.

 Elevenlabs offers a $5 tier with 30k characters and a $22 tier with 100k characters.
-Characters roll over one month.
+Characters roll over each month with a max of 3 months worth of credits.
 If you're interested in the service, please consider using our [referral link here](https://elevenlabs.io/pricing?from=partnerlewis2510).
 It costs you nothing extra and supports Wingman AI.
 We get 22% of all payments in your first year.
 Thank you!

 Signing up is very similar to OpenAI: Create your account, set up your payment method, and create an API key.
 Enter that API key in Wingman AI when asked.